FVDEDFOREVR/Framelab-Compiler/README.md

 ---

-This architecture allows FrameLab to remain **framework-agnostic at the language level** while emitting production UI for specific platforms.
+This architecture allows Framelab to remain **framework-agnostic at the language level** while emitting production UI for specific platforms.

 ## Example Concept

-A simple FrameLab component definition might describe interface structure like this:
+A simple Framelab component definition might describe interface structure like this:

 ```
 surface